Gerrit Cole: 2020

 On December 18, 2019, the Yankees signed Cole to a franchise record nine-year, $324 million contract.
 Cole's contract is the largest signed by a pitcher, topping the $245 million, seven-year contract signed by Stephen Strasburg.
-Cole's contract has an average annual value of $36 million, which also represents the highest average annual value of any player contract in Major League Baseball, eclipsing the previous average annual value record set by Mike Trout, at an average annual value of $35.5 million.
-The contract also allows Cole to opt out and become a free agent again after the fifth year; however, if he attempts to do so, the Yankees can choose to prevent him from doing so by adding an additional year and $36 million to his contract, which would bring the total length and value of the contract to 10 years and $360 million.
+Cole's contract has an average annual value of $36 million, which represented the highest average annual value of any player contract in Major League Baseball at that time, eclipsing the previous average annual value record set by Mike Trout, at an average annual value of $35.5 million.
+The contract also allowed Cole to opt out and become a free agent again after the fifth year; however, if he attempted to do so, the Yankees could have chosen to prevent him from doing so by adding an additional year and $36 million to his contract, which would have brought the total length and value of the contract to 10 years and $360 million.

 On July 23, 2020, Cole made his Yankees debut as an Opening Day starting pitcher throwing 5 innings against the Washington Nationals and allowing just one hit, a home run by Adam Eaton.
 Cole's regular-season winning streak reached 20, the third-longest in MLB history, but his streak ended on August 26, 2020, when he took a loss against the Atlanta Braves.
 Through August 4, 2020, his 242 strikeouts are a Major League record since his last loss.
 He would lose three decisions in a row, but on September 11, 2020, Cole ended his 3-game losing streak by throwing a 2-hitter complete game shutout against the Baltimore Orioles.
 As it was a doubleheader, the game only went 7 innings.
 He ended his first season as a Yankee with a 7–3 record, throwing to a 2.84 ERA in 73 innings and striking out 94.

 On September 29, 2020, in his Yankees playoff debut, during Game 1 of the wild card series against the Cleveland Indians, Cole struck out 13 batters without a walk, tying Tom Seaver (1973 NLCS Game 1) and second most in Yankees franchise history.
 He also became the first Major Leaguer in history to win three postseason games with 12 or more strikeouts.
 Only Roger Clemens (15 K's) has fanned more in a postseason start with the Yankees.
 In the 2020 ALDS against the Tampa Bay Rays, he was the winning pitcher in Game 1, and received a no-decision in the decisive game 5, which the Yankees would go on to lose.